sammyoto/complex-systems-rust/schelling-model/README.md

 <h1>The Schelling Model</h1>
 <p>The Schelling Model was created by Thomas Schelling in the early 70's.
-This model tries to simulate how people of different ethnic backgrounds tend to segregate geographically.
+This model tries to simulate how people of different ethnic backgrounds tend to self-segregate geographically.
 While this model ignores MANY of the other factors as to why ethnic groups tend to self organize into groups geographically, the algorithm is very simple and provides a good introduction to modeling Agentic Systems.</p>

 <p>You can run the program by running:</p>